-If, during any year, you change the percentage of pay that you are contributing to the Plan on a before-tax basis, the total amount of your matching contributions for that year may be less than it would have been had you maintained the same contribution percentage throughout the entire year.
-If it is less, Huber will make an additional matching contribution ("true-up contribution") for the year to reflect the maximum Company matching contributions you would have received that year if your total contributions had been made at a uniform rate throughout the year.
+If, during any year, you change the percentage of pay that you are contributing to the Plan as Pre-Tax elective deferrals or as Roth elective deferrals, the total amount of your Company Matching contributions for that year may be less than it would have been had you maintained the same contribution percentage throughout the entire year.
+If it is less, Huber will make an additional Matching contribution (this is called a "true-up contribution") for the year to reflect the maximum Matching contributions you would have received that year if your total 401(k) contributions had been made at a uniform rate throughout the year.

-For example, if your eligible pay is \$5,000 a month, and you contribute 5% of your eligible pay on a before-tax basis for the entire year, you will make total before-tax contributions of \$3,000 (5% of \$5,000 multiplied by 12 months).
-In this case, you will receive matching contributions of \$3,750 (125% of the first 5% of \$60,000).
+For example, if your eligible pay is \$5,000 a month, and you contribute 5% of your eligible pay as Pre-Tax elective deferrals for the entire year, you will make total 401(k) Contributions of \$3,000 (5% of \$5,000 multiplied by 12 months).
+In this case, you will receive Company Matching contributions of \$3,750 (125% of the first 5% of \$60,000).

-However, if you contribute 10% of your eligible pay on a before-tax basis for the first six months of the year and 0% during the rest of the year, you again will make total before-tax contributions of \$3,000 (10% of \$5,000 multiplied by 6 months).
-In this case, you will receive matching contributions of only \$1,875 (125% of the first 5% of \$30,000).
-Because this is \$1,125 less than you would have received if you contributed 5% over the entire year, Huber will make a true-up contribution of \$1,875 to your matching contribution account.
+However, if you contribute 10% of your eligible pay as Pre-Tax elective deferrals for the first six months of the year and 0% during the rest of the year, you again will make total 401(k) contributions of \$3,000 (10% of \$5,000 multiplied by 6 months).
+In this case, you will receive Company Matching contributions of only \$1,875 (125% of the first 5% of \$30,000).
+Because this is \$1,125 less than you would have received if you contributed 5% over the entire year, Huber will make a true-up contribution of \$1,875 to your Matching contribution account.